 It is illegal for building owners to force tenants to leave their apartments or surrender their rights.
-If you are a tenant in a rental apartment in the City who is being harassed by your landlord, you can get information and help.
+If you are a tenant in a rental unit in the City who is being harassed by your landlord, you can get information and help.
 If you are a low income tenant and/or a senior, you may be eligible for free or low-cost legal assistance.

 Contact the Tenant Harassment Prevention Task Force (THPT).